MBhak/mid-eval-rl/submissions/Mayank/APPROACH.md

    * If you face another bandit problem with similar structure, constant 0.005 is a great starting point
    * Thompson Sampling's optimal prior depends on the specific hidden CTRs, no transfer learning

-3. **Empirical validation**: We can confidently say "0.005 is optimal for this class of problems" because:

-   * We tested multiple constants and observed consistent rankings (0.001 \< 0.003 \< 0.005 \> 0.008 \> 0.010)
-   * The ranking doesn't flip due to randomness — it's structural
-   * We can document the decision with certainty

 This contrasts with Thompson Sampling, where tuning the prior is opaque: "should alpha=0.5 and beta=1.5?".
 With UCB, the knob is clear and interpretable.

 ---